 To top up on U-Call, you’ll be given a voucher number to enter when you call 0800 912.
 With Digicel, you’ll need to enter the voucher number after dialing *121*[voucher code]#.

 Topping up with either of the travel eSIM companies is done by logging into the website or app.
 You just select your Tonga eSIM, hit the top-up button, and buy the same package again.

 The top-up packs have exactly the same pricing and duration as the original eSIMs: there’s little difference between topping up your current eSIM and buying a new one, other than not having to activate it.

 Get regular updates from the world of travel tech and remote work

 News, reviews, recommendations and more, from here and around the web

 Coverage and Data Speeds

-U-Call coverage was excellent, but data speeds were mediocre.
-I had a 2G/EDGE connection as a minimum everywhere I went — even on the much smaller islands — and it was usable most of the time.
+U-Call coverage was excellent, but data speeds were not.
+That said, I had at least 2G/EDGE connection everywhere I went, even on small islands, and it was usable most of the time.
 I was even able to stream videos from Youtube in parts of Tongatapu, ‘Eua, and Vava’u while tethering my laptop to my phone.